 The Moonacre Bath and Spa.
 Located in the Calistoga Motor Lodge, this spa has a modernist vibe and has a little fun with its treatments.
 Try a body scrub with grape seeds, old-fashioned bath soaks, or a massage that uses a heated linen poultice filled with lavender and mustard seed.

-The Silverado Resort and Spa.
+The Silverado Resort.
 A classic Napa Valley resort with a full menu of treatments including the Chardonnay Sugar Scrub (blended with shea butter and six natural oils to exfoliate and nourish skin), the Meyer Lemon Salt Glow (using an infusion of hand-pressed olive and grape seed oils, soothing chamomile, flowers, and aloe vera to exfoliate), and the Lavender Mint Clay Wrap (with warm lavender mint clay to stimulate circulation, firm, and tighten).

 Spa Terra at the Meritage Resort.
 Named one of the “Top Spas in America,” Spa Terra is located in a 22,000-square-foot wine cave with stone and copper walls.
 Its locally inspired menu of services includes stone massages, grape-seed facials, and lavender body scrubs.

 Auberge du Soleil.
 Perched in a Rutherford olive grove with killer valley views, this Relais & Chateaux resort features a menu of luxurious treatments that sound as poetic as they feel.
 Fleurs of Earth and Stone offers a Cabernet mud body masque with a warm body wrap and massage.
 The Vineyard Deja Vu includes a grapeseed exfoliation, massage, scalp treatment, and wine.
 And the Aromatic Garden Journey is exfoliation with herbal compresses, massage, and scalp treatment.
 The spa also offers a menu of body treatments especially for men.